sedostheatre/sedos.co.uk/input/news/2024-05-22-news-from-the-2024-sedos-agm.md

 title: News from the 2024 Sedos AGM
 date: 2024-05-24
 image: /assets/sedosagm2024.jpg
+imageAlt: ""
-imageAlt: Some of the attendees of the 2024 Sedos AGM, held at the St Bride’s Institute
+extract: Some of the attendees of the 2024 Sedos AGM, held at the St Bride’s Institute
 metaTitle: "2024 Sedos AGM: new committee members and trustees elected"
 metaDescription: Find out who has joined the management committee and trustees after last night’s 2024 Sedos AGM